 His paper on global catastrophic risk assessment and prevention – which first laid out the rationale for Global Risk Progress – was published in Futures in 2006 and reviewed favorably in the New Statesman in 2006.

 David Ball is a qualified civil engineer who has held a number of senior government roles.
 He is currently Principal of Document Refinement Services [www.documentrefinement.com] and specialises in the review and improvement of technical and policy documents in particular.

 David has worked in the water resource sector in asset design and management, and spent 20 years in the transport sector specialising in strategy, policy, service delivery and business improvement.

 He also has considerable expertise in project and change management.

 David’s work has led to substantial changes to business processes, legislation and policy which have resulted in savings in the order of millions of dollars, as well as road safety initiatives which have saved human lives.
 A project prioritisation tool that he developed was used in a Queensland government department, and then adopted in Dubai for prioritising business projects across a range of areas.

-In 2012 David co-authored the paper “The implication for climate change and peak fossil fuel of the continuation of the current trend in wind and solar energy production” with Dr Mark Leggett.
+With Dr Mark Leggett David co-authored the papers “The implication for climate change and peak fossil fuel of the continuation of the current trend in wind and solar energy production” in 2012 and ” Granger causality from changes in level of atmospheric CO2 to global surface temperature and the El Niño–Southern Oscillation, and a candidate mechanism in global photosynthesis” in 2015.